red-machine-games/raw-markdown-documentation/docs/api/tickets.md

 # Tickets

-Are another players interaction mechanism.
-You can consider them as email sended by either `Human ID` or social ID.
-They has useful payloads and can be reacted by recipients what gives you a possibility to build exchange/gift system.
+Are another player's interaction mechanism.
+You can consider them as email sent by either `Human ID` or social ID.
+They have useful payloads and can be reacted by recipients what gives you a possibility to build an exchange/gift system.

 ## Send ticket

-Ticket can be sended using these coordinates: **human ID**, **VK ID**, **OK ID** or **Facebook ID**.
-And it's not necessary for social profile to exist.
-All tickets can be sended on social IDs even before actual registration of recipient and read later.
-Tickets has limited ttl - configured on backend side.
+The ticket can be sent using these coordinates: **human ID**, **VK ID**, **OK ID** or **Facebook ID**.
+And a social profile doesn't need to exist.
+All tickets can be sent on social IDs even before the actual registration of the recipient and read later.
+Tickets have limited ttl - configured on the backend side.
 ```javascript
 /* Skipping GbaseApi init */